zetkin/zetkin.org/en/contribute/jobs/index.md

 or back-end development, mobile or web.

-For us the most important thing is to find someone who shares our progressive vision and is willing to learn what's necessary.
+For us the most important thing is to find someone who shares our progressive ideas and can learn what's necessary.
 We can define the role together based on some common principles:

 * Everyone at Zetkin Foundation have the same salary, which is higher than a typical Swedish junior salary, but lower than a senior